jevinjivani2507/Encryption_Decryption/README.md

 # Encryption_Decryption

-Overview
+Abstract
 ---

 This is a group project about encryption and decryption which was created using concepts of Linear Algebra.
 Initially, we thought of using Hill Cipher but due to its limitations of only 26 characters we created Advanced Hill Cipher where 68 characters including special characters like '!' '@' can be encrypted.
 Various external libraries of Java are required to run this program which are mentioned below.

-Application of Linear Algebra
----
-Concepts like matrix multiplication, determinants, inverse matrix were used in this project
+Concepts like matrix multiplication, determinants, inverse matrix were used in this project.

 Features
 --